 Many people have Athens as their first destination when visiting Greece.
 We recommend flying straight through to your furthest island and leaving Athens until the end, for several reasons:

-1. You need to be back on the Mainland at least one night before your international flight home to give yourself a buffer in case of ferry or flight cancellations.
-You could do a few days in Athens at the beginning and one at the end, but the airport is a long way from the ancient centre so you will save time and money if you do it all in one block at the end.
+- You need to be back on the Mainland at least one night before your international flight home to give yourself a buffer in case of ferry or flight cancellations.
+You could do a few days in Athens at the beginning, and one at the end, but the airport is a long way from the ancient centre so you will save time and money if you do it all in one block at the end.

-- It’s so much nicer to wake up, jetlagged, on a Greek island, than in a big, crazy city.
+- It’s so much nicer to wake up, jetlagged, on a Greek island than in a big, crazy city.

 - The shopping in Athens is fantastic.
 Don’t drag all your shopping around with you.
 Do it all at the end.
 This way you can also realistically pack just a carryon for a week or two ( or 5 in my case) and check a box, duffel or cheap suitcase home, packed with goodies.

 - You cannot fly between most Greek Islands.
-By flying to your furthest ones you are then likely to have fairly short ferry trips between islands.
+By flying to your furthest ones, you are then likely to have fairly short ferry trips between islands.

-Day 1-5 Santorini itinerary
+Day 1-4 Santorini itinerary

-If you choose where to stay carefully you can enjoy your own jaw dropping views over the Caldera and have a place where you can escape from the day trippers.
-It can get a bit crazy when the cruise ships come in each day so a room with a pool and terrace makes for a great escape for an afternoon siesta and sundowner’s.
-When you reemerge for dinner most of the tourists will have floated away !
+If you choose where to stay carefully, you can enjoy your own jaw-dropping views over the Caldera and have a place where you can escape from the day trippers.
+It can get a bit crazy when the cruise ships come in each day, so a room with a pool and terrace makes for a great escape for an afternoon siesta and sundowners.
+When you reemerge for dinner, most of the tourists will have floated away!

 We loved everything about staying at Armeni Village – fantastic location, great service, stunning views and lovely cave rooms that were well priced compared to many.